 Walking -All dogs get walked as soon as they arrive.
 They also get walked several times during the day in between their other activities.

 Socialization-Once your dog has had a behavioral assessment, your dog will be grouped with 3 – 5 other dogs who have the same play style to minimize injuries and/or bullying.
 If your dog does not play well with other dogs he will have some time with a staff member to just hang out in the yard.
 Socialization groups are conducted outside in our enclosures and are always monitored with a staff member.
 The dogs will get several play times per day weather permitting.
 Your dog will play inside when adverse weather conditions exist.

 Nap time – All dogs get a break in between activities.
 This break is very important.
 It gives the dogs the opportunity to relax so they don’t become over excited while involved in our play group sessions.

-One on One – Dogs receive at a minimum of one training session a day.
+Supplemental One on One (additional fee) – Dogs receive a minimum of one (10-15 minute) training session a day.
 This training time is used to practice obedience exercises.
 This time can also be spent working on mental stimulation, such as learning a trick, trying out the small agility equipment, body awareness games, impulse control games, or requested manners such as “stay”, down, sit, no jumping.
 The staff can work on Canine Good Citizen skills for just good manners.
 Some dogs may just want some TLC while others may get to play a game of fetch.